 For millions of Americans relying on Trulicity to manage their type 2 diabetes, unexpected complications have turned their lives upside down.
-This class of medication is alleged to be associated with severe gastrointestinal side effects, like gastroparesis and small bowel obstructions.
+This class of medication is alleged to be associated with severe gastrointestinal side effects, like gastroparesis and small bowel obstruction.
 If you or a loved one have suffered severe side effects from this drug, you’re not alone.
-Johnson//Becker, PLLC lawyers are currently accepting new Trulicity stomach paralysis lawsuits.
-Learn more below.

 What is Trulicity?